- This is the second in a four-article series on Rick's 2013 trip to the Holy Land. Previous: Fabled Jerusalem

 Another holy sight — the Church of the Multiplication of the Loaves and Fishes — is built upon the place where, according to the Bible, the five thousand who gathered to hear Jesus preach were miraculously fed by a few fish and loaves of bread.
 There's a fragment of a mosaic from the original church that stood here in the fifth century; it depicts a basket of bread flanked by two fish.

 And yet another church, perched high above Galilee on Mount Beatitude, is traditionally considered the place where Jesus gave the Sermon on the Mount.
 Built in 1938, the Church of the Beatitudes has an octagonal shape representing the eight beatitudes.
-It's near the site of a 4th-century Byzantine church which was used for some 300 years.
+It's near the site of a fourth-century Byzantine church which was used for some 300 years.
 The faithful from every corner of Christendom come here to remember how Jesus said, "Blessed are the meek, for they shall inherit the earth.
 Blessed are the peacemakers, for they will be called the children of God.
 And blessed are the merciful, for they shall receive mercy."

 At each Christian pilgrimage site, my Jewish guide Benny read with passion passages from the Bible.
 I found the scriptures talking about the Sermon on the Mount or feeding the masses with a few fish and loaves particularly compelling here, at the places where those events occurred.